AnthonyP05/Audit/README.md

 Overview
 --------

-The Bank Statement Analyzer is a work-in-progress program designed to help users categorize their expenses based on descriptions in their bank statements.
+The Bank Statement Analyzer is a work-in-progress program designed to help users categorize their expenses based on descriptions in their TRUIST bank statements.
 The program features a graphical user interface (GUI) that allows users to select a TRUIST bank statement file, extract its contents, and store them in a database.
 Using artificial intelligence (AI), the program attempts to predict the category to which each expense description belongs.

 Features
 --------